visualregressiontesting/visual-regression-workshop/lessons/02_webdriverCSS/04_browserstack.md

 ## Assignment

 1. Set up a local tunnel to your computer
-2. Test your most recent code through browserstack
+2. Test the homepage using Browserstack

 ### Extra Credit
 1. SauceLabs